 The main issue that we will have to deal with in order to have an initial value formulation for semiclassical gravity concerns the definition of a suitable class of initial quantum states, $\omega_{\cal C}$ on the CCR algebra of the sharp-time field and field momentum (see Section \ref{Sect:star} for a definition) on an initial (would-be Cauchy) surface, $\cal C$.
-Both in the context of quantum field theory in a fixed curved spacetime and also that of semiclassical gravity, it is usual to restrict attention to $C^\infty$ solutions and to states which satisfy the \emph{Hadamard condition} (see \cite[Chapter 3]{KW}).
+Both in the context of quantum field theory in a fixed curved spacetime and also that of semiclassical gravity, it is usual to restrict attention to (globally hyperbolic) $C^\infty$ spacetimes and to quantum states which satisfy the \emph{Hadamard condition} (see \cite[Chapter 3]{KW}).
 The latter restriction is for at least two reasons: First, states need to satisfy this condition, or rather a certain approximation to it (see e.g.\ \cite[Equations (102), (103)]{Decanini:2005eg}), for them to have a well-defined and finite expectation value for the renormalized stress-energy tensor.
 Secondly \cite{FulSweWald, KW} in a general globally hyperbolic spacetime, the Hadamard property is conserved in the sense that states which are Hadamard in a neighbourhood of a Cauchy surface are necessarily Hadamard throughout the spacetime.
-Thus one of our main aims here will be, for a given initial surface, $\cal C$, and a given set ($g_{ij}, \dot g_{ij}, g^{(2)}_{ij}, g^{(3)}_{ij}$) of classical gravitational initial data on that surface, to give a suitable \emph{surface Hadamard} definition such that if $\omega_{\cal C}$ satisfies it, and is also such that the constraint equations (i.e.\ the $a0$ components of Equation \eqref{semi-simple}) are satisfied, it would seem reasonable to conjecture that the Cauchy development $(({\cal M}, g_{ab}), \omega)$ (consisting of a spacetime, $({\cal M}, g_{ab})$ and a bulk state $\omega$ which agree with the initial data on $\cal C$) will exist and be unique and be such that $\omega$ will be a Hadamard state on $({\cal M}, g_{ab})$.
+Thus one of our main aims here will be, for a given initial surface, $\cal C$, and a given quadruple, $(g_{ij}, \dot g_{ij}, g^{(2)}_{ij}, g^{(3)}_{ij})$, of classical gravitational initial data on that surface, to give a suitable \emph{surface Hadamard} definition such that, if an initial state, $\omega_{\cal C}$, exists, which satisfies it, it would seem reasonable to conjecture that the Cauchy development $(({\cal M}, g_{ab}), \omega)$ (consisting of a spacetime, $({\cal M}, g_{ab})$ and a bulk Hadamard state $\omega$ which agree with the initial data on $\cal C$) will exist and be unique.